I’m a bit of an old fashioned romantic.

 When I first heard the notion of love locks I thought, ‘aw, that’s sweet’.
 I’ve come across some love locks in London, but learned those don’t even compare to a bridge in Paris which is covered in symbols of love.

 I just love the variety and messages on them.
 I can just imagine loved up couples coming here and throwing away their key into the River Seine.
 And then it did happen – a couple adding theirs whilst documenting the moment with a camera.
 As much as I wanted to, it felt wrong to take a picture, so I left them to cherish the lovely moment.
-Here are some of my favourite locks.
+Here are some of my favourite locks in Paris.

 Hey, I love bed and breakfasts as much as the next person, but a lock to declare your love of them?

-John and Madelyn’s love is just that more than everyone elses judging by the size of the lock… Notice the date, 72′!
+John and Madelyn’s love is just that much more than everyone elses judging by the size of the lock… Notice the date, 72′!
 It’s certainly weathered like it!

 I like to think they were celebrating their 50th year together as a couple.